Family Travel to the French Riviera

 Food & Wine of the Region

-The food of the PACA region is a blend of the influences different cultures have brought over the centuries.
+The food of the PACA Region is a blend of the influences different cultures have brought over the centuries.
 It is a beautiful harmony of Greek, Italian, Spanish, and French gastronomy.
 Provençal food is flavorful but simple.
 It focuses on maintaining the taste and texture of seasonal, fresh ingredients.
 This is food that comes from recipes handed down for generations and tastes as though it was made in your grandmother’s kitchen with love rather than produced in a Paris restaurant by a world-class chef.
 This doesn’t make it any less delicious, just a more wholesome experience.

 You’ll want to look for a restaurant that serves these traditional dishes utilizing fresh, seasonal ingredients produced within the region.
 This means you’ll find wild game and mushrooms on the menu in early autumn.
 January and February menus will incorporate truffles to flavor simple omelets and pastas.
 Winter is also the season of rich and hearty stews made with beef or lamb and cooked slowly with wine and winter vegetables.
 Early spring brings fresh asparagus, melons, and strawberries and in late spring you’ll find cherries, peaches, and apricots.
-Here are some of the favorite foods of the region that you might want to sample as you tour the PACA region:
+Here are some of the favorite foods of the region that you might want to sample as you tour the PACA Region:

 • Ratatouille This well-known dish was made even more popular by the Disney movie of the same name.
 It was popular in small villages where it could be made from whatever vegetables were on hand.
 Typically, it will include eggplant, zucchini, onions, bell peppers, and tomatoes.
 It is flavored with fresh herbs and garlic.